Skip to main content

 BackendEnvironment VariableDocker Compose Service

-KafkaBROADCAST_URL=kafka://localhost:9092docker-compose up kafka
+KafkaBROADCAST_URL=kafka://localhost:9092docker compose up kafka

-RedisBROADCAST_URL=redis://localhost:6379docker-compose up redis
+RedisBROADCAST_URL=redis://localhost:6379docker compose up redis

-PostgresBROADCAST_URL=postgres://localhost:5432/broadcasterdocker-compose up postgres
+PostgresBROADCAST_URL=postgres://localhost:5432/broadcasterdocker compose up postgres

-PulsarBROADCAST_URL=pulsar://localhost:6650docker-compose up pulsar
+PulsarBROADCAST_URL=pulsar://localhost:6650docker compose up pulsar

 Advanced: Publishing Events Directly to Pulsar